 The brief bio:

-dee Hobsbawn-Smith’s award-winning poetry, essays and short fiction has appeared in publications in Canada, the USA, Scotland and elsewhere.
-She earned her MFA in Writing at the University of Saskatchewan in Saskatoon, SK.
-A freelance journalist and retired chef, she lives west of Saskatoon with her partner, the poet and writer, Dave Margoshes.
-Her debut poetry collection, Wildness Rushing In, was published in 2014.
+dee Hobsbawn-Smith’s award-winning poetry, essays, and short fiction has appeared in publications in Canada, the USA, Scotland and elsewhere.
+She earned her MFA in Writing and her MA in English Lit at the University of Saskatchewan in Saskatoon, SK.
+A freelance journalist and retired chef, she lives west of Saskatoon with her husband, the poet and writer, Dave Margoshes.
+Her debut poetry collection, Wildness Rushing In, was published in 2014, and was a finalist for Book of the Year and Best Poetry Collection at the Saskatchewan Book Awards.
 What Can’t Be Undone: Stories was published in 2015 by Thistledown Press.
-She’s working on her first novel and an essay collection-in-progress, Bread & Water.
-She’s a local foods advocate, has been active in Slow Food for fifteen years, and she’s written a stack of books about food, including Foodshed: An Edible Alberta Alphabet (Touchwood Editions, 2012).
+She’s completed her first novel, Dryland Diaries: stay tuned for progress reports.
+She’s a local foods advocate, has been active in Slow Food for more than fifteen years, and she’s written a stack of books about food, including Foodshed: An Edible Alberta Alphabet (Touchwood Editions, 2012).
 In her spare time, dee quilts, and has taken up crafting hand-bound chapbooks under her imprint of Dogpatch Press.
 She served as the 35th Writer in Residence at Saskatoon Public Library; her term ran from September 2015 until end of May 2016.
+Bread & Water: Essays will be published in Fall 2021 by University of Regina Press.
+(Read about it here.)

 The nitty-gritty details: